Authentic Lessons for 21st Century Learning

 Explain

-Move to slide 10.
-Have students use the Card Sort strategy and pass out the attached Card Sort Activity to each group.
+Move to slide 11.
+Have students use the Card Sort strategy and pass out the attached Federalist/Anti-Federalist Card Sort to each group.
 Ask students to work together and apply their knowledge of Federalist and Anti-Federalist perspectives on ratification to complete the activity.
 Each card contains a statement made by Federalists or Anti-Federalists, for or against ratification.
 Ask students to sort the cards into "Federalist" or "Anti-Federalist" viewpoint categories based on what they know.
-After all groups have finished the activity, call on each to explain why a given statement supports the Federalist or Anti-Federalist point of view.
+After all groups have finished the activity, call on each group to explain why a given statement supports the Federalist or Anti-Federalist point of view.

 Extend